 AMP is equipped with Telecommunications Devices for the Deaf (TDD) to assist deaf and hearing-impaired candidates who wish to make application for the examination.
 TDD calling is available 8:30 a.m. to 5:00 p.m.
 (Central Time) Monday through Friday at 913-895-4637.
 This TDD phone option is for individuals equipped with compatible TDD equipment.

-The NBPHE is interested in ensuring that no individual with a disability is deprived of the opportunity to take the examination solely by reason of that disability.
+The NBPHE is committed to ensuring that no individual with a disability is deprived of the opportunity to take the examination solely by reason of that disability.
 AMP testing facilities will provide reasonable accommodations for candidates with disabilities.

 - Wheelchair access is available at all established Assessment Centers.
 Candidates must advise AMP at the time of registration that wheelchair access is necessary.

 To update your account before you have taken the CPH exam, please log in to NBPHE Online Services and update your contact information.
 To update your contact information after you have taken the CPH exam, please log in to the CPH recertification portal.Can I reschedule my exam?

 You may reschedule your appointment once with no additional charge online at www.goAMP.com or by calling AMP at 888-519-9901 at least two business days prior to your scheduled appointment.
 To reschedule your exam after your first free reschedule, fill out the reschedule request form in the CPH Candidate Handbook and submit payment of $125.00 by e-mail to email@example.com with cc: firstname.lastname@example.org.
 Each subsequent reschedule must be done within 15 days of the schedule exam and will incur a $125 fee (by credit card only).

 Standard registration – $385.00 USD.
 Alumni and students of specific schools and programs and members and/or personnel from certain public health organizations may receive a discount on the CPH exam fee with free study materials.
 View available discounts.